 Committed fund balance includes amounts that can be used only for the specific purposes pursuant to constraints imposed by a formal action of the School Board, the District's highest level of decision-making authority.
-This formal action is documented in the board minutes of the school board.
+This formal action is a vote by the board to commit funds.
 Currently there is no committed fund balance for this school district.

 Assigned fund balance includes amounts that are constrained by the District's intent to be used for a specific purpose, but are neither restricted nor committed.
 For governmental funds, other than the general fund, this is the residual amount within the fund that is not restricted or committed.
-Assignments of fund balance are created by the superintendent of education and/or the business manager pursuant to authorization established by the school board.
+Assignments of fund balance are created by management pursuant to authorization established by school board.